mooltipass/minible/README.md

 The Mooltipass Mini BLE includes the following authentication features:
 - Standard login/password authentication, by key presses or with its own communication channel
 - Webauthn / FIDO2 password-less authentication
-- (WIP) TOTP second factor authentication
+- TOTP second factor authentication

 ### Note Worty Items
 Creating these firmwares from the ground up allowed us to create a smooth user-experience, tailored to privacy-minded indviduals.
 Here are some things that are worth mentioning: